At a glance

 Diagnosis and treatment

-Healthcare professionals can only diagnose MERS through specialised laboratory testing of:
+MERS can only be diagnosed through specialised laboratory testing of:

 - a swab from the nose or back of the throat (or both)